Monash-University-Physics-Astronomy/LHCb/codedevelopment.md

 canvas.Draw()
 ```
 If you see red wiggly lines under the packages that you import, you might have done something wrong with setting up the environment or with selecting the kernel.

+> **Note:**
+> You might get a timeout when starting the Jupyter kernel.
+This is because software is installed on demand from CERN and this can take a few minutes.
+Just click on run again (maybe a few times) and it should eventually work.
+For the same reason the `import ROOT` line might take several minutes the very first time you use it.